Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 Some partitions/nodes have Simultaneous Multithreading (SMT) enabled.
-You request for this additional threads using the Slurm option `--hint=multithread` or by setting the environment varibale `SLURM_HINT=multithread`.
-Besides the usage of the threads to speed up the computations, the memory of the other threads is allocated implicitly, too, and you will allways get `Memory per Core`*`number of threads` as memory pledge.
+You request for this additional threads using the Slurm option `--hint=multithread` or by setting the environment variable `SLURM_HINT=multithread`.
+Besides the usage of the threads to speed up the computations, the memory of the other threads is allocated implicitly, too, and you will always get `Memory per Core`*`number of threads` as memory pledge.

 Some partitions have a *interactive* counterpart for interactive jobs.
 The corresponding partitions